charlesx19/vue2-firebase/README.md

 04/06 Added forgot password page, and make this featured working.
       Fix some layout problem.

 04/21 Added Guest Signin Button in Login page, now can use guest account to test it.

+05/23 Added Create a new store can upload img.

 ## Project setup
 ```